UST-QuAntiL/pytket-service/README.md

 ```

 ## Transpilation/Compilation Request
-Send implementation, input, QPU information, and your IBM Quantum Experience token to the API to get depth and width of the transpiled circuit and the transpiled OpenQASM circuit itself.
+Send implementation, input, QPU information, and your IBM Quantum Experience token to the API to get depth, multi-qubit-gate depth, number of gates, number of multi-qubit gates, and width of the transpiled circuit and the transpiled OpenQASM circuit itself.
 `POST /pytket-service/api/v1.0/transpile`

 #### Transpilation/Compilation via URL